 Saving for a Down Payment

 Getting a mortgage is one thing, but part of the home buying process is saving for a down payment.
 A down payment is usually 5 to 10 per-cent of the cost of the home, meaning that they can be, in some cases $10,000 that comes straight from the bank account.
 For many people, a down payment is the reason that they keep renting, as it is hard to save up that kind of money.
-Here are some tips, from leading mortgage broker in Regina, Ryan Michell.
+Here are some tips, from a leading mortgage broker, Ryan Michell.

 You Must Prioritize